ivmai/bdwgc/README.md

    (other than read) be handled specially by client code.
    See os_dep.c for details.

 2. Information supplied by the programmer.
-We define "stubborn" objects to be objects that are rarely changed.
-Such an object can be allocated (and enabled for writing) with `GC_malloc_stubborn`.
-   Once it has been initialized, the collector should be informed with a call to `GC_end_stubborn_change`.
-Subsequent writes that store pointers into the object must be preceded by a call to `GC_change_stubborn`.

-This mechanism performs best for objects that are written only for initialization, and such that only one stubborn object is writable at once.
+The object is considered dirty after a call to `GC_end_stubborn_change` provided the library has been compiled suitably.
 It is typically not worth using for short-lived objects.
-Stubborn objects are treated less efficiently than pointer-free (atomic) objects.

-A rough rule of thumb is that, in the absence of VM information, garbage collection pauses are proportional to the amount of pointerful storage plus the amount of modified "stubborn" storage that is reachable during the collection.

-Initial allocation of stubborn objects takes longer than allocation of other objects, since other data structures need to be maintained.

-We recommend against random use of stubborn objects in client code, since bugs caused by inappropriate writes to stubborn objects are likely to be very infrequently observed and hard to trace.
+   Note that bugs caused by a missing `GC_end_stubborn_change` call are likely to be observed very infrequently and hard to trace.
-However, their use may be appropriate in a few carefully written library routines that do not make the objects themselves available for writing by client code.

 ## Bugs